 I am constantly observing the way children react to situations, their behavior, their happiness quotient etc. Why?
 Because I am always questioning myself as a mom.
-I wonder what the right things are to tell my children, the right way to behave, how strict I should be or how lenient should I be.
+I wonder what the right things are to tell my children, how to discipline kids, how strict I should be or how lenient should I be.
 And my disposition towards my children has changed from being very mild to being very strict and in between.
 Recently, I saw this video and it made a huge difference.

 After watching this video, I was observing one of daughter’s friends who is such a well-behaved kid; the ideal kid who would be every mom’s envy.
 As a mom of a preschooler you are battling tantrums, meltdowns and rebellion all the time but I have never seen any of that with this kid…wow lucky mom!!
 This kid would not even howl when his friends snatched his favourite toys; all his mom would say ‘No Ishaan (name changed)’ and he just stood out.
 There was another instance when all the kids were given candy and they all relished it but this was not allowed and…he listened!!
 On the face of it, it was a wonder-causing moment for all the moms but that’s when I noticed a deeper emotion; of maybe fear or the feeling of being left out and a disturbance in his mental space.
 Maybe at the end of the day, it was not the best situation…